rixx/books.rixx.de/data/reviews/eugene-t-gendlin/focusing/index.md

 found it very offputting – I don't like the cheap manipulation that comes with this style of writing.

-The core idea is listening to your body, and experiencing bodily shifts (positive feelings of a knot opening etc) when trying to figure out a problem – basically a meditative practice.
+The core idea is listening to your body, and experiencing bodily shifts (positive feelings of a knot opening etc) when trying to figure out a problem – a meditative practice.
 This is very plausible to me, but the writing made it hard to get through the material.
 So, spoilers, here is their methodology:

 1. **Calm down**: Sit down, calm down, breathe for a bit.
 Then list the things that feel like they're currently a